History of video games: Growth and decline around the COVID pandemic

 A large number of major acquisitions in the video game industry occurred at the start of the 2020s as large publishers gathered more studios and other publishers within their folds as to be able to offer their properties within the parent's version of the metaverse, diversify their offerings, and preparate for futures where gaming platforms shift away from traditional systems.
 Tencent Holdings has gained stake in numerous video game developers since the 2010s, including full ownership of Riot Games and minority ownership of Epic Games.
 Epic Games themselves have also used Tencent's investment and further funding to acquire numerous additional video game developers and middleware developers in the 2020s as part its goal to build out its version of the metaverse using its Unreal Engine.
 Embracer Group also launched a large series of acquisitions leading into the 2020s as to broaden its portfolio, including Gearbox Software.
 Other major acquisitions in the 2020s in support of the metaverse includes Take-Two Interactive's purchase of mobile game publisher Zynga, Sony Interactive Entertainment purchase of developer Bungie for supporting live-service games, and Microsoft's purchases of ZeniMax Media (including Bethesda Softworks) and Activision-Blizzard.
 Game prices were increasing from the generally pricing of $60 between c.
 2005 and 2020, with $60 titles going back to the 1990s according to Bloomberg.
 The COVID pandemic in 2021 and 2022 also fueled global video game industry growth, as many around the globe, staying at home due to lockdowns, turned to video games as a means to pass the time and connect remotely with others.

 However, this rapid growth over the initial years of the 2020s fell back on the industry around mid-2023 and into 2025 with numerous layoffs, as several major publishers had to cull employees and studios with the world returning to normal following the pandemic.
 One major event was a failed $2 billion deal that the Embracer Group had been planning on before it fell through in June 2023; Embracer was forced to close several of its studios, divest others, and made planned to break into three separate publishing labels by 2025.
+Additionally, the difficulties of running a large-scale in-person event, coupled with ongoing issues, led the Entertainment Software Association to discontinue the E3 trade event after over 20 years, which was replaced by the Summer Game Fest.